rodino25/SimpleBSCTradingBot/README.md

 * Monitor realtime price
 * Trigger buy / sell manually
 * Buy and Sell if certain price is reached
-* Listen to token address for liquidity and auto buy
+* Listen to token address for new liquidity and auto buy

 ## Config
 ```json